 The paper also contributes to the classical theory of public goods (see Cornes and Sandler (1996) for a comprehensive review).
-It points out that a radio or television broadcast can be thought of as a public good that is "consumed" by two types of agents.
+It points out that radio and television broadcasts can be thought of as public goods that are "consumed" by two types of agents.
 The first are viewers/listeners who receive a direct benefit from the broadcast.
 The second are advertisers who, by advertising on the broadcast, receive an indirect benefit from contacting potential customers.
-For advertisers, the broadcast may be thought of as an "excludable public good with congestion".
-The publicness arises because all who advertise on the broadcast share access to its viewers/listeners, while the excludability arises because advertisers can be excluded from putting their advertisements on the broadcast.
-Indeed, it is this excludability that enables market provision because it allows broadcasters to earn revenues by charging advertisers for access.
-The congestion arises because when an additional advertisement is added to the broadcast, viewer/listener benefits are reduced to the extent that they find advertising a nuisance.
+The nuisance to viewers means that advertisers' "consumption" imposes an externality on viewers.
+However, advertisers can be excluded and broadcasters can earn revenues by charging advertisers for accessing their broadcasts, enabling market provision.

 The special features of broadcasts make them a distinct type of public good and their market provision raises interesting theoretical issues.
 In particular, it is not clear a priori how market provision diverges from optimal provision.
-Since advertisers' consumption of a broadcast imposes a negative externality on viewers, optimal provision requires that advertisers face a Pigouvian corrective tax for accessing programming.
+Since advertisers' consumption of a broadcast imposes an externality on viewers, optimal provision requires that advertisers face a Pigouvian corrective tax for accessing programming.
 The price advertisers must pay to broadcasters to advertise on their programs may be thought of as playing this role.
 Accordingly, the basic structure of market provided broadcasting - free provision to viewers/listeners financed by charges to advertisers - appears similar to that of an optimal structure.
 The issues are how well equilibrium prices of advertising internalize the externality and whether advertising revenues generate appropriate incentives for the provision of broadcasts.